stanreynaud/SimpleAPI/README.md

 # SimpleAPI
 A simple API made with ExpressJS.
-The API allows a user to perform CRUD operations on a Mongo database.
+The API allows users to perform CRUD operations on a Mongo database.
 Authentication is handled with jwt.